 And despite the stereotype that Japanese companies hire for life many are hemorraging their workforce after 3 years.
 As changing careers becomes easier, only management teams that stop looking at employees as consumables will avoid becoming another Toshiba or Panasonic.
 It's a masochistic tradition with no tangible benefits to anyone.
 That's one of the persistent thoughts I have while living in Japan.
 In the US inequality or exploitation is easy to elucidate: just follow who it benefits, and that's usually the rich.
 In Japan, it seems like everyone is equally miserable in the workforce.

 If you want to work in japan(don't know why you would) billingualism isn't a terribly significant advantage.
 It sounds like it would, and your average Japanese person will parrot that sentiment as well, hyping it up as a golden ticket out of 60 hour workweeks.
 For 20 years the government and big corporations have sung in unison, saying they need to be more globally-minded, yet that's always been just talk.
 For employers it seems like they don't really care, their desires are a smear and a blur.
-They want Japanese employees - through and through - that can speak English.
-Your experiences in other countries are worth nothing if you can't assimilate as "one of them."
-Your English proficiency doesn't even really matter.
+English proficiency doesn't even really matter.
 Can you say "this is a pen" without forgetting the consonants?
+The desire for Japanese employees that can communicate well enough for business is so weak that many hire professional contractors to translate at exporbitant rates instead paying a salary.
 And so the country has been continually shooting itself in its foot, not because its standards are so high but because they don't care enough to change.

 Japanese employers look for new hires seasonally on a very rigid schedule: New uni grads for top-tier companies, those switching jobs, then the rest.
 The majority get hired right away after graduating and if you're not within this demographic you're already considered second-tier.
 The system does not make concessions for foreigners.
 The applications, interviews, and contracts are in Japanese.
 If you're not fluent you're useless to any company worth working under.
-Second-rate companies don't offer commuting/housing stipends, visa assistance, your income will be less than $20k a year, and they will have no problems giving you 60+ hours of overtime.
-Even normal salarymen regard their apartments as little more than hotels to sleep in.
+Second-rate companies don't offer commuting/housing stipends, visa assistance, your income will be less than $25k a year, and they will have no problems giving you unpaid overtime.
+These smaller companies are often headed by heavy-handed micromanagers whose behavior would be quickly extinguished at Sony or Mitsui.
+Normal salarymen regard their apartments as little more than hotels to sleep in.
 Come home at 11pm, wake up at 7am.

 This austerity-drawn economic revitalization crumbled by 1992, to which the country was thrown into a multi-decade recession that took real estate 26 years to recover from.
 Suddenly the long hours were a product of neccessity, a matter of nationalistic survival.
 By now it's just the norm, stripped of its reasoning and 40-hour minimum monthy OT quotas dot work applications like gangrenous infections.